 WetLab officer School: 2nd year graduate student, biotechnology, University of Montpellier Iman distributed energy in the project and to the team making things move and keeping link between members despite the distance.
 She worked in the lab with Julien learning a lot about lab experimentation.
 Why iGEM: She wants to discover new things, learn and have new experiences.

-Video game master School: 3rd year undergraduate student, physics, University of Montpellier Dealing with a crowded schedule, Badreddine spent hours coding the Phagent video game, the little jewel of the project!
+Video game master School: 1st year graduate student, physics, University of Montpellier Dealing with a crowded schedule, Badreddine spent hours coding the Phagent video game, the little jewel of the project!
 Why iGEM: He is here because he wants to have fun and have some competition.